RikMaxSpeed/SampleGen/README.md

 4: GRUs, LSTMs, ...: further models could be explored with better modelling of the evolution of the spectrum over time.

+### Complex Numbers...

+In a first pass I discarded all phase information, using only the amplitudes.
+Whilst this reduces the data-size by half, and considerably simplifies the interpretation, it did introduce significant artefacts, even if replaying the original data.

+Once I had a working model, I thought I'd convert the inputs to using complex numebrs instead.
+The model was presented with pairs of floats, representing the real and imaginary parts of the numbers.
+This effectively doubled the data size, but I compensated for that by reducing the frequency range to 11 kHz.
+Having the phase information does significantly reduce the systemic artefacts dues to zeroing the phases.

+However, whilst the base models worked, the more complex variational auto-encoders simply failed to reach a usable accuracy.
+I spent a long time looking into this, but overall, it is extremely difficult to infer patterns from complex numbers, magnitudes are much more straightforard to deal with.
+It might be possible in future work to use magnitude and phase instead.

+I then discovered the Griffin-Lim algorithm which aims to infer plausible phase information purely from the magnitudes.
+This has greatly reduced the artefacts introduced by discarding phases, so the current model now works using solely phases which has the benefit of being easier to interpret too.

 ## Training & Hyper-Parameters

 Training has proven extremely difficult.
 As we already know from the practical experience gathered during this course, hyper-parameter tuning is paramount.

 To keep things simple, I used skopt's gp_minimise (https://scikit-optimize.github.io/stable/modules/generated/skopt.gp_minimize.html).
 Internally this uses a Matern kernel  + Gaussian noise, and provides a configurable search-space for integers, reals and categories, with uniform or log distributions.
-Generating plots of the hyper-parameter tuning over time has been helpful to prove that it generally works.
+Generating plots of the hyper-parameter tuning over time has been helpful to prove that it generally works, but I have found instances where gp_minimize gets stuck in sub-optimal local minima, even when it has already found better points.

 Lessons & Obeservations: